the operate pillar

 Or skip MCP and call the SDK directly.

 If your agent runtime is plain Node or Python, you don't need an MCP server in the loop.
-Both SDKs are zero-dependency and around 8.4KB.
+Both SDKs are small (TypeScript ~3 KB minified, Python similar) with one runtime dependency each for portable Argon2id.

 // Node.js agent, encrypting a tenant's credential bundle